martinjonas/trace-executor/README.md

 solver.
 Instead the solution for SMT-COMP is to add the trace executor to the solver binaries and upload a wrapped solver.
-Note that in the competition the SMT-COMP organizers will wrap your solver.
+Note that in the competition the SMT-COMP organizers will wrap your solver if you do not wrap it yourself.
 These instructions are meant to help solver authors to test their solvers on starexec before the competition.

 To wrap your solver, first follow the above instructions for the Docker build or download the released tar archive.
 Then rename your